binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 tags: ['pihole', 'setup', 'high availablity', 'dns', 'spam']
 ---

-This is a step by step guide to set up Pi-hole in a high availabilty environment.
+This is a step by step guide to set up Pi-hole in a high availability environment.
 Previously I was using a lone Raspberry Pi 3B to run Pi-hole.
 The issue with this setup was, if that pi went down, DNS was down on my network, which is definitely unacceptable.
 So let make it better!

 <!--more-->